lancercat/OSOCR/README.md

 # OSOCR

 [Update]
-1. The data repo is now fully setup at https://github.com/lancercat/OSOCR-data
+1. The data repo is now fully set up at https://github.com/lancercat/OSOCR-data

 2. The training scripts are added.